 Each floor is filled with art and history.
 The first floor houses a gift shop with plenty of Aurora-themed items; the second floor is home to “Aurora Story,” an eclectic look at Aurora’s past through vintage, iconic relics; and the third floor features rotating exhibits hosted by Aurora Public Art.

 It is free to visit the museum.
 Donations are appreciated.

-Hours are Wed-Sat, Noon to 4 p.m. and First Fridays from 6 to 9 p.m.
+Hours are Wed-Sat, Noon to 4 p.m. and most First Fridays from 6 to 9 p.m.

 Come explore over 200 interactive STEM (science, technology, engineering and mathematics) exhibits which inspire education and imagination.
 SciTech sparks young minds of all ages to discover the world around them.